 - To assign custom artwork to a button, drag the layer from the Puppet panel and drop it onto the button control.

 To switch back to Perform mode, double-click away from any control in the Layout mode.

-You can also assign a shortcut to quickly switch between Layout and Perform modes.
-Use the Window category for the Toggle Controls Panel Layout Mode command in the Keyboard Shortcut editor to assign a shortcut.
+Tab is the default assigned shortcut to quickly switch between Layout and Perform modes.
+You can also assign a shortcut using the Window category for the Toggle Controls Panel Layout Mode command in the Keyboard Shortcut editor to assign a shortcut.